Ravnur-Inc/ams-api-replacement-demo-app/docs/app-migration.md

 ### Change CDN domain

-AMS streaming domain will be unavailable after AMS account deactivation.
-So please prepare your own custom domain for your CDN in advance.
+AMS streaming domain will be awailable for a while after AMS shutdown, but they promise to remove it anyway.
+So we highly recommend you to prepare your own custom domain for your CDN in advance before migration to RMS.
 [Here](https://learn.microsoft.com/en-us/azure/cdn/cdn-map-content-to-custom-domain) Microsoft gives instructions how to do this.
 After that your CDN endpoint should look like this:
-![CDN before RMS migration](img/cdn-before-rms-migration.png) Also it means that all your existing streaming links should be updted not to use AMS streaming endpoint domain and use your custom domain instead.
+![CDN before RMS migration](img/cdn-before-rms-migration.png) It also means that all your existing streaming links should be updted not to use AMS streaming endpoint domain but your own custom domain instead.

 ### Change CDN Origin